High Prolactin Level Symptoms & Solutions

 Try Vitamin B6

-A study on patients with high prolactin from medication found that vitamin B6 helped lower prolactin levels.
+A study21 on patients with high prolactin from medication found that vitamin B6 helped lower prolactin levels.
 Vitamin B6 is essential for many functions in the body, including hormone balance.
-It also plays a role in dopamine production, which means it can help lower prolactin levels.
+It also plays a role in dopamine22 production, which means it can help lower prolactin levels.

 You can get vitamin B6 from food or supplements.
 Good sources of vitamin B6 include poultry, fish, potatoes, bananas, and beans.